- February 2004

 - Information Packet: Children of Incarcerated Parents (www.hunter.cuny.edu/socwork/nrcfcpp/downloads/information_packets/children-of-incarcerated-parents.pdf) Published in May 2003 by the National Resource Center for Foster Care and Permanency Planning, this packet discusses current challenges, policy issues, and model programs, and provides references and resources related to children of incarcerated parents.

-- Federal Resource Center for Children of Prisoners (www.cwla.org/programs/incarcerated) The Resource Center conducts research and evaluation, collects and disseminates information, provides training and technical assistance, and works to increase awareness among the many disciplines and service systems that come in contact with families separated by incarceration.
+- National Resource Center on Children and Families of the Incarcerated(http://fcnetwork.org/) The Resource Center collects and disseminates information, provides training and technical assistance, and works to increase awareness among the many disciplines and service systems that come in contact with families separated by incarceration.

 - Center for Children of Incarcerated Parents (www.e-ccip.org) (Editor's note: Link no longer active) The Center provides information and develops model programs on children of incarcerated parents.